 Depending on the debris on your trackpad, you’ll want to choose the proper cloth for cleaning.
 A rougher cloth will clean tougher debris, but don’t go crazy and use something too abrasive.
 Think: bath towel.
 That’s the most abrasive surface you should use.

-Step 2: Wipe gently, but firmly in a circular motion along with surface of your trackpad.
+Step 2: Wipe gently, but firmly in a circular motion along with the surface of your trackpad.

-Step 3: Let it air dry.
 No need to wipe.
-The solution will evaporate by itself and leave no residue, unless your keys were extremely dirty.
+The solution will evaporate by itself and leave no residue unless your keys were extremely dirty.
 If so, go ahead and wipe.
-Store isopropyl alcohol as directed by the manufacturer.
+Store the isopropyl alcohol as directed by the manufacturer.
 It should dry within seconds if it’s high quality rubbing alcohol.

 Cleaning your Chromebook’s USB, power, headphone, and other ports

 The dust gets sucked in like a magnet.
 Although the dust won’t really harm your Chromebook nor alter the performance, it still extremely annoying to us clean freaks- and I’m one of them.

 Things you’ll need: